 If you know these common Korean mistakes ahead of time, then you’re going to be a few steps ahead of the game.
 Your Korean learning will be much smoother.
 Plus you’ll look much cooler when you talk like a fluent Korean speaker in a short amount of time.

 Below, we will cover the most common Korean language mistakes that people make.
-We’ll also fill you in on how to avoid them.
+We’ll also fill you in on how to avoid these common mistakes.

 Let’s get to it!